Vivek-04022001/documentation/docs/classic-ui/index.md

 Plone 6 ships with two user interfaces or frontends.

 The default frontend of Plone 6 is Volto.
-It is based on the React JavaScript framework.
+It's based on the React JavaScript framework.

 The other frontend is based on Twitter Bootstrap 5.
 This frontend is now called "Classic UI".